Mdina

-Mdina remained the centre of the Maltese nobility and religious authorities (and property continues to largely be passed down from families and from generation to generation), but it never regained its pre-1530 importance, giving rise to the popular nickname the "Silent City" by both locals and visitors.
-Mdina is on the tentative list of UNESCO World Heritage Sites, and it is now one of the main tourist attractions in Malta.
+Mdina remained the centre of the Maltese nobility and religious authorities, and property largely continues to be passed down in families from generation to generation.
+The city has never regained the importance it had before 1530, giving rise to the popular nickname the "Silent City" among both locals and visitors.
+Mdina, having largely maintained its medieval character, is on the tentative list of UNESCO World Heritage Sites, and has become one of the main tourist attractions in Malta.